KDhieb/GoogleRecommender/README.md

 * Get recommended businesses based on busyness level, distance, and Google rating

-* View each recommendation's business information (address, telephone number, distance, rating etc.).
+* View each recommendation's business information (address, telephone number, distance, rating etc.)

-* Be able to the select maximum distance you're willing to travel.
+* Be able to select the maximum distance you are willing to travel

 # How it Works: